minhajul/minhajul/README.md

 | Infrastructure & Architecture | Microservices, Distributed Queues, Load Balancing, Auto-Scaling, Observability (Prometheus / Grafana / OpenTelemetry) |
 | Testing & Quality | PHPUnit (for PHP), Unit & Integration Testing, CI/CD pipelines |
 | Other | REST APIs, GraphQL, S3, Packer, CloudFormation / Terraform, Security & Cost Optimization |

-## 💼 Notable Projects & Work

-Here are some of the repositories I’m most proud of — a mix of infrastructure tooling, cloud automation, and web apps:

-- **[`docker-cleaner`](https://github.com/minhajul/docker-cleaner)** — A TUI tool in Go (using BubbleTea) to clean up Docker images and containers, useful for keeping dev environments tidy and efficient.
-- **[`aws-machine-image-using-packer`](https://github.com/minhajul/aws-machine-image-using-packer)** — Packer configuration to build pre-configured AMIs with PHP + Nginx, for faster provisioning of environments.
-- **[`learning-terraform`](https://github.com/minhajul/learning-terraform)** — A set of Terraform configurations to spin up AWS infrastructure (VPC, subnets, security groups, EC2, autoscaling, networking), reflecting my infra-as-code skills.
-- **[`laravel-grafana`](https://github.com/minhajul/laravel-grafana)** — A monitoring setup for Laravel apps using Grafana, Prometheus and Loki, showing my focus on observability and production-grade deployments.
-- **[`download-s3-bucket`](https://github.com/minhajul/download-s3-bucket)** — A small Node.js utility to download and zip entire S3 buckets — a handy tool for backups or migrations.

-*(Feel free to check out more in my repo list — I’m always adding new side projects and tools.)*

 ## ✅ What I’m Looking For